MajorZiploc/code_runner.vim/README.md

 # code_runner.vim

-Run selected chunks of code or whole files.
+A vim/neovim plugin to run selected chunks of code or whole files.
 Can run locally or within docker or k8s containers

 Use cases:
 - light weight database client by executing chunks of code and respecting db env vars
 - execute tagged code blocks in markdown files
 - execute chunks of code or whole files for script langages

+## Supported editors
+- vim
+- neovim

 ## Supported Runners (in order of runner search)